warwickdatasciencesociety/Heartcoding-Hackathon-Event/README.md

 ### Winning Notebook and Prizes

 Stay tuned for the winners on the 4th March!
-The winning team will receive certificates!
+The winning team will receive certificates and have the solutions posted on the WDSS research blog!

 ### Sample Notebook Structure